rchauderlot/rpi-config/README.md

 </code></pre>

 ###4.
 Configure the remote
-In my case I built a IR recevier using a TSOP4838 connected to the GPIO pin 18 folloing the instrucuctions in the raspberry pi learn page [Using an IR Remote with a Raspberry Pi Media Center](https://learn.adafruit.com/using-an-ir-remote-with-a-raspberry-pi-media-center/overview).
-But, I've just back-up that info [here]() just in case.
+In my case I built a IR recevier using a TSOP4838 connected to the GPIO pin 18 folloing the instrucuctions in the raspberry pi learn page [Using an IR Remote with a Raspberry Pi Media Center](https://learn.adafruit.com/using-an-ir-remote-with-a-raspberry-pi-media-center/overview).
+But, I've just back-up that info [here](lircd/README.md) just in case.

 This setup is supported by the OSMC distribution out of the box, but if you need to use any other pin you could choose it in the menu *My OSMC* > *Pi Configuration* > *Hardware Support* > *gpio_in_pin*.
 If the GPIO is not configure we could just enable in *My OSMC* > *Pi Configuration* > *Hardware Support* > *Enable LIRC GPIO support*